pietrocarbo/scala-ble/README.md

 # Scala Spark project
-A Scala based project to speriment map-reduce algorithms on big data (graph shaped).
-The dependecies of the project (like Apache Spark) are resolved using sbt.
+A Scala - Spark based project to experiment with map-reduce algorithms on big data graph shaped.
+The dependencies and assembly for this project (like Apache Spark) are done using sbt.

 ## Google Cloud Platform